 The next day, I signed up for the PADI Open Water Diver Course.
 There are two diving centers on the island, but I went with Dolphin Dive simply because it was closer to my beach bungalow.
 Both diving schools are priced the same.
 Trip Advisor ranks Dolphin Dive as #1 but I heard good things about the other dive shop (Dive Little Corn) as well.
 The course was four days long and cost around $330 USD.

 Getting certified in Southeast Asia is a bit cheaper, but this is still an awesome deal!
 For example, getting certified in Mexico, the US, or Australia, starts at $500 and is often much more.
-I later found out I could have received a So, be sure to ask your hotel or hostel if they offer any deals!
+I later found out I could have received a special deal from my hotel.
+So, be sure to ask your hotel or hostel if they offer any deals!

 PADI Open Water Courses consist of three phases: knowledge development, confined water dives for skill development, and four open dives.
 The first day of the course involved watching safety videos.
 Not gonna lie, this was incredibly boring and dragged on for hours!
 However, safety is obviously paramount when diving, so pay attention!